Brian Price (American football, born 1989): Professional career

-After UCLA's win in the 2009 EagleBank Bowl, Price announced his decision to forgo his final year of eligibility and enter the 2010 NFL Draft.
-He was taken by the Tampa Bay Buccaneers with the 3rd (35th overall) pick in the 2nd round.

 Tampa Bay Buccaneers

+Price was taken by the Tampa Bay Buccaneers with the 3rd (35th overall) pick in the 2nd round.

 Price was placed on injured reserve with a pelvic injury on November 2, 2010.
 He only played in 5 games as a rookie, while battling hamstring injuries, which led to two radical surgeries to reattach both hamstrings to his pelvis, including a painful rehabilitation process in order to be ready for the following season.
 Price recorded his first professional sack on Atlanta Falcons quarterback Matt Ryan during week 3 of the 2011 season.

 During Week 13 of the 2011 NFL season, against the Carolina Panthers, Price shoved Panthers guard Mackenzy Bernadeau well after the end of a third-quarter play in which Cam Newton was sacked for a four-yard loss.
 Price was penalized for unnecessary roughness.
 The sack would have forced the Panthers into a 3rd-and-14 situation.
 However, the resulting 15-yard penalty gave the Panthers a first down, allowing them to complete a touchdown drive that put the game out of reach (the Panthers won 38–19).
 Buccaneers coach Raheem Morris was so incensed that he banished Price from the sideline for the rest of the game.
 The move drew comparisons to then San Francisco 49ers coach Mike Singletary banishing Vernon Davis from the sideline after a personal foul in 2008.

 In May 2012, he missed organized team activities after being hospitalized during three days for exhaustion and grief in the wake of his sister's death in a hit-and-run accident (two of his brothers were murdered previously in Los Angeles).
 On June 19, he got into a fight with first round draft choice Mark Barron during an offseason training practice.
 He was later held out of much of the offseason program as a result of this issue.